uchiha-satyam/Scripts/server/beautify/readme.md

 # Commands

-From Home directory of user run following:
+From Home directory of user run the following in terminal:

 ``` sudo sh beautify/install.sh ```